 For a healthier, better future for families, schools and communities

 Most people in Africa today are not as healthy as their grandparents were, and they do not expect to live as long as they did.
 This is a shocking situation.
-It is not only due to diseases such as HIV/AIDS.
-It is also due to bad nutrition, lack of exercise and high levels of pollution in air and water.
-Further, as the populatrion grows, and as so many presidents cling on to power, domestic and community conflicts are commonplace.
+It is not only due to diseases such as malaria and HIV/AIDS.
+It is also due to bad nutrition, lack of exercise, air and water pollution – and COVID and the climate crisis.

-- in organic farming and the cultivation of drought-resistant vegetables, indigenous trees and medicinal plants,
+- organic farming and the cultivation of drought-resistant vegetables, indigenous trees and medicinal plants,

 - hygiene, nutrition and the treatment of common health complaints with home-made natural medicines,